-As if things weren’t worse enough, education in this small village was nearly nonexistent and Ai had to rely on one book – a big encyclopedia – as his sole source of education and formal knowledge.
+As if things weren’t worse enough, education in this small village was nearly nonexistent.
+Ai had to rely on one book – an extensive encyclopedia – as his sole source of education and formal knowledge.
 This, however, didn’t extinguish his zeal and passion for learning.
-Even in his life as a child, his father’s poetic creativity and his family’s political stance made a huge impression on him, and still influence his work to this date.
+Even as a child, his father’s poetic creativity and his family’s political stance made a huge impression on him and still influence his work to this date.

 Ai Weiwei’s education in Beijing

-Following the death of Chairman Mao, Ai and his parents were allowed to come back from exile in 1976, ushering in a new chapter in Ai Weiwei’s life.
-It was at this juncture, at the age of 19, that he joined the Beijing Film Academy where he studied animation.
+Following Chairman Mao’s death, Ai and his parents were allowed to return from exile in 1976, ushering in a new chapter in Ai Weiwei’s life.
+At this juncture, at the age of 19, he joined the Beijing Film Academy, where he studied animation.
 It wasn’t long, however, before he was involved in the art scene in Beijing.
 In fact, he was one of the pioneering members of The Stars, a dissident group of political activists-cum-artists who advocated for the reintroduction of the concept of art as self-expression to China.
 This was a welcome move, following several decades of Chairman Mao’s anti-intellectual campaigns and anti-art policies.
 He also took to the streets with fellow artists and activists to agitate for democracy.

 Ai Weiwei’s education in New York

 After a few scuffles with the ruling regime, Ai moved to the United States in 1981.
-In the first few months there, he tried to spruce up his English as well as study in small bits at several different institutions.
-A year later, he relocated to New York City where he started his studies under Sean Scully at the Parsons School for Design.
-Unfortunately, he dropped out after only 6 months and had to scrape by as a street artist and work odd jobs.
+In the first few months there, he tried to spruce up his English and study in small bits at several different institutions.
+A year later, he relocated to New York City, where he started his studies under Sean Scully at the Parsons School for Design.
+Unfortunately, he dropped out after only six months and had to scrape by as a street artist and work odd jobs.

-He lived in New York for more than a decade, getting his feet wet in the city’s contemporary art scene and immersing himself in the scenic urban beauty.
+For more than a decade, he lived in New York, getting his feet wet in the city’s contemporary art scene and immersing himself in the scenic urban beauty.
 During that period, he took a multitude of photos and later condensed them into one of his celebrated works, New York Photos (1983-1993).
 What’s more, he made many trips around the United States and even became a blackjack player in the Atlanta casino scene.
 Funny enough, he was so good at blackjack that most American casino players still associate him with the game rather than being an artist.

 Professional career as an artists

 Ai’s career as an artist met with a few headwinds during its formative years.
-However, in 1988, after spending 7 years in the US, he debuted his solo show aptly titled “Old Shoes, Safe Sex” at Art Waves/Ethan Cohen Gallery in New York.
+However, in 1988, after spending seven years in the US, he debuted his solo show aptly titled “Old Shoes, Safe Sex” at Art Waves/Ethan Cohen Gallery in New York.
 Sadly, his father became ill and he had to go back to China to look after him.
-During this time, he wrote 3 popular books based on interviews he had with his favorite artists, including Jeff Koons, Marcel Duchamp, and Andy Warhol.
-In these books, he tried to join the dots between the old-school generation of artists and contemporary ones in Beijing.
+During this time, he wrote 3 popular books based on interviews with his favorite artists, including Jeff Koons, Marcel Duchamp, and Andy Warhol.
+In these books, he tried to connect the old-school generation of artists and contemporary ones in Beijing.

-After the passing of his father in 1996, he went ahead to build a studio in Beijing and in 2003 established FAKE Design, an architectural firm.
-Earlier in 1999, he made a break into the Chinese art scene when he was picked to represent the country at the Venice Biennale.
-Later that year, he co-curated “Fuck off” an exhibition in Shanghai.
+After his father’s passing in 1996, he went ahead to build a studio in Beijing.
+In 2003, he established FAKE Design, an architectural firm.
+Earlier in 1999, he made a break into the Chinese art scene when he was picked to represent the country through the Chinese Pavilion at the Venice Biennale.
+Later that year, he co-curated “Fuck off”, an exhibition in Shanghai.
 Despite being detained and restricted by the Chinese government, Ai Weiwei has continued to thrive as an artist.
-Perhaps his best work yet – and most controversial – is Remembering, an artwork he exhibited in Munich, Germany to honor Chinese children who lost their lives in the Sichuan Earthquake of 2008 due to government’s neglect.
+Perhaps his best work yet – and most controversial – is Remembering, an artwork he exhibited in Munich, Germany, to honor Chinese children who lost their lives in the Sichuan Earthquake of 2008 due to the government’s neglect.

 Awards and Recognition